Mrrm2/TestAPI/README.md

 ```
 dotnet watch
 ```
-.NET will give you a link of where the API is being hosted once it builds the project.
+.NET will give you a link (including the port) of where the API is being hosted once it builds the project.

 ### API Endpoints
 1. Create Order